-Our policy is to have a seasonal uniform and not to restrict the choices available by gender.
+Our policy is to have a uniform that does not to restrict the choices available by gender.

 Please ensure your child/children are dressed smartly in the correct uniform.

-SUMMER - Any combination of the following:
+Any combination of the following:

-Red polo shirt with crest

-Grey shorts, trousers, skirt or skort

-Red checked dress/playsuit

-Grey, white or navy socks

-Navy school sweater or cardigan with crest
+Red polo shirt with or without crest White shirt Grey shorts, trousers, skirt, skort or pinafore Red checked dress/playsuit Grey, white or navy socks, navy tights Navy school sweater or cardigan with crest feet unless there are medical reasons not to.
+All outdoor activities require the children to wear trainers.